The Honest Cost of Horse Ownership in the UK (2026)

 Frequently Asked Questions

 How much does horse feed cost per month in the UK?
-It depends heavily on the horse's size, workload, and whether forage is included in livery.
+It depends on the horse's size, workload, and whether forage is included in livery.
 A rough guide: hay at £5–£12 per bale (4–8 bales/week in winter) plus hard feed at £20–£80/month.
 If you're on DIY livery and buying everything yourself, £150–£300/month on top of the base livery fee is typical.